azdavis/azdavis.net/posts/en/middle-housing.md

 I'm a resident of Bellevue writing to express support for proposed policies to allow more middle housing in Bellevue, especially near transit, beyond what state law requires.

-Bellevue is a very high cost of living area.
-Housing prices are expensive.
+Housing is very expensive in Bellevue.
 This shows that people want to live here, but there is insufficient housing supply to answer the demand.
 The city should improve this situation by allowing more housing, especially near transit.

 ## Benefits